frizkyiman/auto-mount-hdd/README.md

 # Auto Mount HDD Script Openwrt
-Auto Mount HDD on Openwrt using NTFS-3g
+Auto Mount HDD on Openwrt

-This script automates the process of mounting an NTFS-formatted external HDD on OpenWrt during system startup.
+This script automates the process of mounting an NTFS-formatted external HDD on OpenWrt.
 It allows you to easily mount the HDD with custom options at a specified mount point.

 **Features:**

 * Checks if the mount point folder exists, and creates it if necessary.
+* Unmount device before mounting.
 * Mounts the NTFS-formatted HDD using the **'ntfs-3g'** driver.
-* Provides flexibility to customize the device, mount point, and mount options according to your requirements.
+* Provides flexibility to customize the device, mount point according to your requirements.
-* Suitable for automating the mounting process on OpenWrt systems using the init.d mechanism.

 **Prerequisites:**